-A time comes when the only way people can overcome addiction is to seek drug rehab or substance abuse treatment.
+A time comes when the only way people can overcome addiction is to seek drug rehab or complete the stages of substance abuse treatment.
 It can be challenging for most addicts to quit without help.
-Professional treatment helps break the addiction cycle, and insurance may cover treatment.
+Professional treatment helps break the addiction cycle, and addiction treatment insurance may cover the fees.

 Addiction treatment is not one-size-fits-all.
 For treatment to be successful, it must address the complex issues the addicted person faces.
 For example, an addicted individual may also have a mental health disorder or chronic conditions that contribute to poor physical health.
 An assessment helps medical and professional staff weigh all treatment options and develop an individualized plan, which may involve dual diagnosis treatment.